 Who Decides Whether an Officer Had Probable Cause?

-Probable cause is an extremely important element of police procedure.
-When the police ask a judge for an arrest warrant, the judge first determines whether their evidence is sufficient to give probable cause that a crime has been committed.
+Probable cause is a crucial element of police procedure.
+When the police ask a judge for an arrest warrant, the judge first determines whether their evidence is sufficient to give probable cause that the warrant's subject committed a crime.

-In the case of a warrantless arrest, a judge, justice of the peace, or a bail commissioner will rule on whether there was probable cause for the arrest.
+In the case of a warrantless arrest, a judge, justice of the peace, or bail commissioner will subsequently rule on whether probable cause for the arrest existed.
 An officer could have a reasonable good faith belief that they had probable cause, but a judge could later determine that there was, in fact, no probable cause.

-The standard of probable cause allows judges to balance the responsibilities of the police to protect citizens from crime against the rights of citizens to not be harassed by the police.
+The probable cause standard allows judges to balance law enforcement's responsibility to protect citizens from crime against the rights of citizens not to be harassed by the police.

 A judge determines whether probable cause exists by: